-Nearby Great Brewster Island is a much larger island with a large sand dune.
+Great Brewster Island: Nearby Great Brewster Island is a much larger island with a large sand dune on its northeastern shore.
 This island is not accessible by public transportation, but can be accessed by private boat.
 The walk to the crest of the dune provides a stunning view to the East of Boston light and the Atlantic Ocean.

-Below is a photo of the waters near the spit (Between the rocks and the lighthouse) at high tide.
+Below is a photo of the waters near the spit (between the rocks and the lighthouse) at high tide.
 Notice the spit is not visible, but it is there- right below the water!